startinmerc/warbler-client/README.md

 It makes extensive use of Redux for API interactions and authentification, and Bootstrap for a base UI to build off.

 Current features are user signup & signin, message creation and deletion, with full RESTful routing a main goal.

+Version logs for the entire project are below...

 ---